agigibairene/Capstone_project/README.md

 # Capstone_project
-AgriConnect is a secure, all-in-one digital investment platform designed to bridge the gap between young Ghanaian farmers/agricultural entrepreneurs and investors.
+Seedlinq is a secure, all-in-one digital investment platform designed to bridge the gap between young Ghanaian farmers/agricultural entrepreneurs and investors.
 Similar in spirit to GoFundMe, it empowers users to fund viable agricultural projects while protecting intellectual property and ensuring transparency.

 ## 🖥️ Dashboards
 Admin Dashboard: Manage users, verify users, projects, and monitor activities on the platform.